DarrenZZhang/TSCMA23-Survey_IMC/README.md

 For incomplete multi-view data construction, you can use code 'splitDigitData.m' to generate the index of missing views.

+#### Datasets:
+You may download the datasets from [baiduyun](https://pan.baidu.com/s/1Z87g3XXdSbT6KOXx1X5C4g?pwd=t98h) Code: t98h
+After that, you can add these datasets to the 'dataset' fold.

 #### Citation:
 If you use the matlab code here, please cite our paper below: